Rhythmical Einreibungen According to Wegman/Hauschka

 To be eligible for Certification as an Anthroposophic Nurse the following requirements must be met:

 Registered nurses and others who seek knowledge and self development, but are not interested in certification are also welcome to attend the week long courses, but will not be eligible for certification without complete compliance with self-study and course requirements.

-The 2019 week-long intensive will take place April 27-May 4, in Chestnut Ridge, New York.
+The 2019 week-long intensive will take place May 2-9, in Chestnut Ridge, New York.

 Current NAANA members receive a registration discount (as reflected on the registration form).
 Current nursing students may be eligible for Student Nurse pricing.
 A limited number of work-study discounts of $200 are available, and there are limited scholarship funds as well.
 To apply for a student work-study position, please write to us at firstname.lastname@example.org, describing your student/professional status and your circumstances.
 Student nurses and work-study participants must either arrive onsite at 9:00am on Saturday, May 2nd, or must make arrangements to stay after the course concludes on Saturday, May 9th, to assist with classroom breakdown.

 Delicious and nourishing breakfasts, lunches, dinners and snacks are provided for participants by the Threefold Cafe and are included in the price of registration.
 Participants are responsible for their own housing and transportation.
 Further specific information and details regarding housing options and transportation are provided in the confirmation email you will receive upon completing your registration.